bin456789/reinstall/README.en.md

 #### Optional Parameters

+- `--username USERNAME` Set the username
 - `--password PASSWORD` Set the password
 - `--ssh-key KEY` Set up SSH login public key, [formatted as follows](#--ssh-key).
 When using public key, password is empty.
-- `--ssh-port PORT` Change the SSH port (for log observation during installation and for the new system)
+- `--ssh-port PORT` Change the SSH port
 - `--web-port PORT` Change the Web port (for log observation during installation only)
 - `--frpc-config PATH` Add frpc for intranet tunneling.
 Parameter can be local filepath or HTTP URL of the configuration file.
 - `--hold 1` Reboot only into install environment, without running installer, only for SSH connect to test network connection.